brycewray/hugo-site/content/posts/2019/09/why-left-hugo-eleventy.md

 With Eleventy, I installed the [node-sass](https://www.npmjs.com/package/node-sass) library and then set up [Gulp](https://gulpjs.com) to handle processing the SCSS/SASS files.

-Running Gulp with the settings in my site's `gulpfile.js` file does this processing and watches constantly for changes, any of which will trigger a new processing run.
+Running Gulp with the settings in my repo's `gulpfile.js` file does this processing and watches constantly for changes, any of which will trigger a new processing run.

 But that's not all that this particular `gulpfile.js` file does for me.
 It also: